ThisIs-RJP/Sustainability_Website/README.md

 # Sustainability website, created using React JS
 This project was made using React, which means you need to make sure that Node.js is installed on your device.
-It is best to run some code below to make sure that the program will run smoothly Otherwise
+It is best to run some code below to make sure that the program will run smoothly.
+Make sure that the Node modules are installed on your computer
+Otherwise
 ### `npm start`
 To get started